OpenCLIM/ecocrop/README.md

 - lcmloc: Location of the arable land mask (provided in the repo)
 - bgsloc: Location of the soil masks (provided in the repo) You can also edit the taspath, tmnpath, tmxpath, precpath to point to your netcdf files as needed, and the plotloc and saveloc for where output plots and netcdf files are to be stored.

+The full version requires the same python environment as the test version, follow the instructions provided in the **Using an Anaconda environment** section to set this up.

 # Method